MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/label.md

 - [`Style`](xref:Xamarin.Forms.Span.Style) – the style to apply to the span.
 - [`Text`](xref:Xamarin.Forms.Span.Text) – the text of the span.
 - [`TextColor`](xref:Xamarin.Forms.Span.TextColor) – the color for the text in the span.
-- `TextDecoration` - the decorations to apply to the text in the span.
+- `TextDecorations` - the decorations to apply to the text in the span.
 For more information, see [Text Decorations](#text-decorations).

 In addition, the [`GestureRecognizers`](xref:Xamarin.Forms.GestureElement.GestureRecognizers) property can be used to define a collection of gesture recognizers that will respond to gestures on the [`Span`](xref:Xamarin.Forms.Span).